tjkulbeth/Property-Values-and-Diversity-of-Austin/README.md

 ![The Big Hero 6](images/banner.jpg)

-# Property Values and Diversity of Austin
+# Analysis of Property Values and Diversity in Austin
+### UTA Data Bootcamp Project 1, Group 6

 ## Our Team:
 ![The Team](images/the-team.gif)